saeed-pat55/CS445-project/README.txt

 ***Search commands***

--> Use Case: Search in a date range without any argument given for number of beds (All the beds in the range will be displayed, sorted by price in ascending o   rder)
+-> Use Case: Search in a date range without any argument given for number of beds (All the beds in the range will be displayed, sorted by price in ascending order)

    $ h21 search --city "cityname" --start_date --end_date  //Use the double quotes for city!
 -------------------------------------------------------------------------------
--> Use Case: Search in a date range with an argument given for number of beds (When this commnand is used, the program will find all the possible beds in    the range given with the condition that atleast/minimum the give --beds argu   ment amount should be found.
+-> Use Case: Search in a date range with an argument given for number of beds (When this commnand is used, the program will find all the possible beds in the range given with the condition that atleast/minimum the give --beds argument amount should be found.
 It then saves all the data in a Result object.
 The program then sorts the beds by price and pairs in groups of --beds.
-Any    excess that do not form a complete group will be discarded from the search r   esult.
-Now, I know this is not the most practical solution, but it was the b   est I could in the time I had since the professor said that we were only sup   posed to display the combination with the lowest total price)
+Any excess that do not form a complete group will be discarded from the search result.
+Now, I know this is not the most practical solution, but it was the best I could in the time I had since the professor said that we were only supposed to display the combination with the lowest total price)

    $ h21 search --city "cityname" --start_date --end_date --beds //Use the double quotes for city!